-In light of the above, it is considered that the proposal complies with the policies outlined and is recommended for resolution to permit.
+In light of the above, it is considered that the proposal complies with the policies outlined and is recommended for resolution to permit, subject to the submission of a completed unilateral undertaking.

 HUMAN RIGHTS

 In compiling this recommendation we have given full consideration to all aspects of the Human Rights Act 1998 in relation to the applicant and/or the occupiers of any neighbouring or affected properties.
 In particular regard has been had to Article 8 of the ECHR (Right to Respect for private and family life) and the requirement to ensure that any interference with the right in this Article is both permissible and proportionate.
 On analysing the issues raised by the application no particular matters, other than those referred to in this report, warranted any different action to that recommended.